 DC No Boundaries

-As a part of the school’s aim to provide students with a variety of learning experiences, we will again be holding our annual extended off-campus activities week for students in Years 10-12.
-No Boundaries trips will take place between November 11 – November 18 2017 and will offer a range of exciting opportunities for students in a diversity of locations.
-Final dates for the different experiences will be confirmed in May.
+As a part of the school’s aim to provide students with a variety of learning experiences outside the classroom, we will again be holding our annual extended off-campus excursions week for students in Years 10-12.
+No Boundaries trips will take place between 16 November – 22 November 2019 and will offer a range of exciting learning opportunities for students in different destinations across the region.

-As the name suggests, No Boundaries introduces students to experiences that they normally cannot meet in the confines of the classroom.
-We aim for our students to develop further independence and interpersonal skills by being placed outside of their comfort zones.
-We want them to develop an understanding and appreciation of different cultures and communities and where appropriate, empathy for those who have less access to resources than they do.
-In doing so, we hope that they will see the need for them taking ongoing principled action and understand that they can make a difference to the lives of others.
+As the name suggests, No Boundaries introduces students to learning that they cannot experience in the classroom.
+We aim for our students to develop further independence and interpersonal skills in environments that balance challenge with comfort.
+Through their participation in the No Boundaries Programme, students have the opportunity to develop an understanding and appreciation of different cultures and communities, and where appropriate, empathy for those who are less privileged than ourselves.
+In doing so, we hope that their experience will act as a catalyst to engage in ongoing principled action and in doing so, develop a shared understand that we call all can all have a positive impact on lives of others.
 By offering new experiences and broadening perspectives we aim to develop in students a deeper understanding of self and of others.

 The following points were considered in designing the experiences we offer our students:

 - Provide students with hands-on-learning experiences and real-world connections to curriculum